jfh3/PYFIT-FF/README.md

 ## Current functionality

-+ Single component NN training using the local atomic environment descriptors developed by [Purja-Pun and Mishin](https://www.nature.com/articles/s41467-019-10343-5)
++ Single component mathematical NN training using the local atomic environment descriptors developed by [Purja-Pun and Mishin](https://www.nature.com/articles/s41467-019-10343-5)

 ## Planned update

-We are actively working on
+We are actively working on extending the PYFIT functionality to the following cases (in more or less chronological order)

++ single component PINN interatomic potential training
-+ multicomponent neural network inter-atomic potentials using Mishin descriptors
++ multicomponent neural network interatomic potentials using the [Purja-Pun and Mishin](https://www.nature.com/articles/s41467-019-10343-5) descriptors
-+ implement Behler-Parrinello descriptors
++ multicomponent neural network interatomic potentials using the Behler-Parrinello descriptors
-+ single component PINN inter-atomic potential training
-+ multicomponent component PINN inter-atomic potential training
++ multicomponent component PINN interatomic potential training
-+ implement force fitting for select potential options (maybe)

 ## Citing PYFIT-FF

-If you use PYFIT-FF to generate an inter-atomic potential used in a publication please used the relevant citation
+If you use PYFIT-FF to generate an interatomic potential used in a publication please used the relevant citation